akgrummer/long-ex-jpsi-jpsi/_episodes/01-EventSelection.md

 ## Running the code

-After myntuple.C changed, you need to open root.
+After editing the `myntuple.C` macro, we need to compile (or recompile) the code in to a shared library.

 ~~~bash
 root -l